open-socialism/open-socialism-site/CONTRIBUTING.md

 Use a conversational tone to communicate as clearly as possible. [http://paulgraham.com/talk.html](http://paulgraham.com/talk.html) explains this concept in more detail.

 The goal is to be clear and convincing.
 Not wow people with big words or grand prose.
+[This article also has some good tips to keep to keep the text reader focused](https://stevenpressfield.com/2009/10/writing-wednesdays-2-the-most-important-writing-lession-i-ever-learned/)